Notes related to Spectators are shown in italics below.

 After the southern turn-arounds, both courses return on the American Tobacco Trail to Morrisville Parkway and then, on paved roads, back to the start/finish area at Thomas Brooks Park.

 The races begin at 7:00 AM, and the course closes at 2:00 PM providing seven hours for either distance.
 Over 4000 participants are expected to run these events.
-For 2023, we have a "casual start" option (no special registration required) where you may start at your convenience anytime prior to 7:15am.
+For 2024, we have a "casual start" option (no special registration required) where you may start at your convenience anytime between 7:00am and 7:15am.

 - Full and Half marathon start together and run the same course for 2.5 miles to and from the American Tobacco Trail (ATT).